abavisg/may-vibes-16/README.md

 - Who is speaking next
 - All debate messages organized by round
 - Final verdict and winner when the debate concludes

+### Logging

+All agents (Pro, Con, Moderator) now store their operational logs in a centralized `logs/` directory at the root of the project.
+Each agent run will create a new log file with a timestamp, e.g., `logs/pro_agent_2023-10-27_12-30-00.log`.

 ### Run the Legacy CLI Application